microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 TaskList - This can be compared to a "board" that holds all of the tasks.
 It is the larger visible entity to show up in a component within the app.
 The app stores two types of TaskLists - a "draft" version and a "saved version".
 More on these below.

-TaskList - This can be compared to a "board" that holds all of the tasks.
+TaskList - This can be compared to a "board" that holds a list of related tasks; for example, the results of a particular query.
 It is the larger visible entity to show up in a component within the app.
 The app stores two types of TaskLists - a "draft" version and a "saved version".
 More on these below.

 ITaskData - This is similar to Task except that it is the External Data Services model of the task.